bitcraze/bitcraze-website/src/tutorials/loco-positioning-system.md

 {% img reference system; wide; /images/tutorials/getting_started_with_lps/loco_ref_system_8_anchors.png %}
 {% endtab %}
 {% endtabgroup %}

+If you have more than 8 anchors, we suggest you setup a system with 8 anchors first and then switch your system to TDoA3 to add more anchors to the system.
+See the [tdoa3 setup page](https://wiki.bitcraze.io/doc:lps:toda3) on the wiki for more information.
 {% endsi_step %}

 {% si_step Powering the anchors %}